 Albert Whitted Airport History

 Although the field has actually been around much longer, in 2022, Albert Whitted Airport celebrated its 94th anniversary.
 Albert Whitted Airport is nationally recognized as the birthplace of scheduled airline flight.
-On January 1, 1914, a small airboat took off near this airport, on the first regularly scheduled aircraft flight in history.
+On January 1, 1914, a small airboat took off near this airport on the first regularly scheduled aircraft flight in history.
 Pilot Tony Jannus flew Mayor A.C.
 Pheil across the bay to Tampa.

 National Airlines, one of the nation's first airlines, began service here in 1934.
 Decades later, National merged with Pan-Am to create one of the world's largest air carriers.
 In the late thirties, Goodyear chose Albert Whitted as one of the first airports to base its famous blimps.